 Construction resources specialist

 |Computing and IS-based placement employers||Computing and IS-based placement roles|

 PAU Education, Spain

-Placement helps you to gain experience in your degree discipline is a good way to gauge how much you enjoy practising the work that you study, it also allows you to find useful contacts in your field of study and more importantly outside as well.
+Placement helps you to gain experience in your degree discipline and is a good way to gauge how much you enjoy practising the work that you study.
+It also allows you to find useful contacts in your field of study and more importantly outside as well.

 The department I am in monitors the energy usage of the head office buildings according to the DEFRA principle utilities of CO2 (electricity and gas) usage, water consumption and recycling.
 I help to provide the reports and updates that inform the company of its performance, any suggestions I have can be put forward in my team meetings to the head of Infrastructure and Sustainability.

 My typical day involves checking emails in the morning, then acting on them in terms of priority, any projects I am involved in (usually head office building maintenance projects) writing the risk assessments and method t=statements for any new projects.

 I also check the statistical performance of the maintenance contractors concerning their planned preventative measures which has service level agreements that are specified within their contract with TfL.

 Being able to compare a measured energy variable to its accepted baseline performance then changing the parameters that affect this energy variable to receive an improved (sustainable) state.

 Additional to this the sustainability approach put forward by BREEAM in the ISO: 50001 which promotes the use of energy management systems for the design and maintenance of buildings is a vital part of designing and should be used in from the feasibility stage of material selection to the final handover stage.